lepcodes/omni_control/README.md

     mkdir -p omni_ros_ws/src
     git clone https://github.com/Luispre99/omni_control.git
     cd ..
-    catkin_make
+    catkin build omni_control

 ## Development

-To modify the Arduino code or if you change the structure of the custom message, you have to install Arduino and the rosserial library

-Besides, you need to have this ros-packages
+You need to have this ros-packages

+    sudo apt-get install ros-$ROS_DISTRO-rosserial-python
+    sudo apt-get install ros-$ROS_DISTRO-rosserial-arduino
-    sudo apt-get install ros-melodic-rosserial-python
+    sudo apt-get install ros-$ROS_DISTRO-rosserial

+If you want to control the robot using joysticks you need to have the following packages installed

-    sudo apt-get install ros-melodic-rosserial-arduino
+    sudo apt-get install ros-$ROS_DISTRO-joy
-    sudo apt-get install ros-melodic-rosserial
+    sudo apt-get install ros-$ROS_DISTRO-teleop-twist-joy

-Then run

-    cd ~/omni_ros_ws/src/omni_control
-    rosrun rosserial_client make_libraries ~/Arduino/libraries omni_control
-    sudo cp -R ~/Arduino/libraries/ros_lib/omni_control ~/Arduino/libraries/Rosserial_Arduino_Library/src

-To generate and move the header files from custom messages in this case OmniVel.h

-Finally, install the SaberTooth libraries from [here]()
+The SaberTooth drivers for the motors can be found [here](https://www.dimensionengineering.com/info/arduino) in case you want to modify the robot behaviour.

+## Running

+This package is prepared to control the robot using a ps3 controller by running the following launch file:

+    roslaunch omni_control joy_omni.launch

+If you are using other controller perhaps you need to create or modify the [config](/config/ps3-holonomic.config.yaml) file and adjust the drivers to detect the gamepad as `/dev/input/jsX`.